 Term Work Post Date Due Date

 Assignment 1 Jan 17 Jan 24

 Assignment 2 Jan 31 Feb 7

 Assignment 3 Feb 14 Feb 21

 Assignment 4 Mar 7 March 14

-Project Report April?
+Project Report First week of April

-Project Presentation April?
+Project Presentation First week of April

-All dates are for 2018.
+All dates are for 2019.
+Dates are approximate and will depend on the amount of the material that we cover in class.
 The solutions to the assignments / project should be submitted by 11.59pm on the date they are due.
 Anything from 1 minute late to 24 hours will count as one late day.